Senna Omar / The Highlander

 Kupsh shared that his “friends are still limping because they were shot by rubber bullets, and a lot of people were in the hospital getting stitches.
 I think there’s not an acknowledgment of the real pain and suffering that we went through because of the regent’s actions and the Chancellor’s actions against us.”

-Dee Statum, a UC Irvine (UCI) student who spoke during public comment at the Regents meeting, echoed the dissatisfaction expressed by other in the encampment in regards to the Regents’ response to the student protesters as well as their disappointment in the UCI Chancellor, who, on May 15, 2024, authorized the “demolishment of the [UCI] encampment.”
-Statum claimed that the actions of UCI Chancellor, Howard Gillman, and chancellors across the UC system were actions of “abuse” by “police enforcement” towards student protesters and shared that one of their friends, alongside one of their professors, were arrested during the raid on the UCI encampment.
+Dee Statum, a UC Irvine (UCI) student who spoke during public comment at the Regents meeting, echoed the dissatisfaction expressed by others in the encampment regarding the Regents’ response to the student protesters as well as their disappointment in the UCI Chancellor, who, on May 15, 2024, authorized the “demolishment of the [UCI] encampment.”
+Statum claimed that the actions of UCI Chancellor Howard Gillman and chancellors across the UC system were actions of “abuse” by “police enforcement” towards student protesters and shared that one of their friends, alongside one of their professors, were arrested during the raid on the UCI encampment.

 Statum continued, emphasizing how the Regents “make [divestment] seem very complicated.
 I can understand the fact that you cannot divest immediately, but why can’t we do this step-by-step?
 Why can’t you just say, in the future, we will not be investing in A, B and C companies because they’re doing A, B and C … to say that there are no steps to divest from these companies is crazy to me … there’s no reason why they should be in contact with these companies.”